 The Native Nations Communications Task Force's mission is to provide guidance, expertise, and recommendations to specific requests from the Commission on a range of telecommunications issues that directly or indirectly affect Tribal governments and their people.
 This will enhance the Commission's ability to carry out its statutory responsibilities to ensure the availability of communications by wire and radio, and encourage broadband deployment, to all Americans.
 The Task Force consists of up to 25 Tribal and eight FCC senior staff members, each serving a three-year term.
 The Task Force meets twice a year, once in person in Washington, DC and once in Indian country.
 These meetings are supplemented by video/teleconferences throughout the year.
 At the first meeting of each iteration of the Task Force the Tribal members select a Tribal Co-Chair; the FCC Co-Chair is selected by the FCC Chair.

 The current Tribal Co-Chair is Danae Wilson, Nez Perce Tribe and the current FCC Co-Chair is Matthew Duchesne.
-The three-year term of the Task Force ends on October 24, 2021.
+The three-year term of the Task Force has been extended to four years and now ends on October 24, 2022.

 The Native Nations Communications Task Force met at the FCC with Commission staff on Nov.
 5-6, 2019.

 June 28, 2021: In a Public Notice release June 28, 2021, the FCC announced a 12-month extension of the original three-year term current Native Nations Communications Task Force.
 The term, which was set to expire on October 24, 2021, will now expire on October 24, 2022.
 This extension takes into account the expansion of the Task Force during its current term from 20 to 25 Tribal members, and will allow the expanded Task Force additional time to complete its assigned tasks.